NickolasB98/NickolasB98/README.md

 #### History of effective cloud engineering projects, utilization of DevOps tools for version control and dockerization, practice in ETL & data manipulation tools.
 Recent MSc graduate focusing on big data and ML operations.

-And now a glimpse of what I've accomplished:
+And now a glimpse of my end-to-end data engineering projects:

 **AWS Serverless Real-Time Weather Data Pipeline**:
 In this project, I built a serverless data pipeline using AWS services to ingest, transform, and visualize real-time weather data.
 This project involved leveraging Lambda functions, Kinesis Firehose for streaming data, Glue ETL Workflows for orchestrating the data pipeline by connecting the Glue Crawler, ETL jobs alongside with triggers, Athena for querying transformed data, and Grafana Cloud for interactive data visualization.